 Marketing for Good: Artificial Intelligence and Targeted Marketing

 Leveraging artificial intelligence (AI) and targeted marketing is becoming more common across organizations and industries.
-This event, in collaboration with Chicago Booth Review and the Center for Applied Artificial Intelligence, will explore the benefits, challenges, and considerations when implementing AI in marketing.
+This event, in collaboration with Chicago Booth Review and the Center for Applied Artificial Intelligence, explored the benefits, challenges, and considerations when implementing AI in marketing.

-Panelists will discuss benefits aimed to the consumer and/or the firm as well as society at large, and how marketers and general managers can use AI to make a positive impact on society.
-They will also dissect the ethical considerations and the challenges associated with AI in marketing that marketers and general managers should be aware of.
+Panelists discussed benefits aimed to the consumer and/or the firm as well as society at large, and how marketers and general managers can use AI to make a positive impact on society.
+They also dissected the ethical considerations and the challenges associated with AI in marketing that marketers and general managers should be aware of.